dcmi/usage/documents/process/index.md

 budgets but also the steady improvement of facilities for holding teleconferences, collaboratively editing minutes and other documents, and tracking issues.
-The document is starting small, with the bare minimum of process needed to begin work, and will grow incrementally in response to requirements arising.
+The document is starting small, with the bare minimum of process needed to begin work, and may grow incrementally in response to requirements arising.

 ### Usage Board mission